riscv-non-isa/riscv-elf-psabi-doc/riscv-elf.md

 A real floating-point argument is passed in a floating-point argument register if it is no more than FLEN bits wide and at least one floating-point argument register is available.
-Otherwise, it is passed the same way as an integral argument of the same size.
+Otherwise, it is passed according to the integer calling convention.

 A struct containing just one floating-point real is passed as though it were a standalone floating-point real.